chrisburnell/chrisburnell.com/README.md

 I will update this README as I develop the site.
 Please peruse the code and structure at your will, and [contact me](mailto:me@chrisburnell.com) if you have any questions, or fork [the GitHub repository](https://github.com/chrisburnell/chrisburnell.github.io) if you have something to contribute&mdash;it's greatly appreciated.

+If any of the template tags *( {{ this.stuff }} )* look peculiar, it's been done in such a way that the markup is indented correctly on the front-end.

 All code and content is copyright &copy; Chris Burnell.